vocalpy/vocalpy/docs/getting_started/quickstart.md

           for notmat_path in bfsongrepo.annotation]
 ```

 We inspect one of the annotations.
 Again as with other data types, we can see there is a `data` attribute.
-In this case it contains the `crowsetta.Annotation`.
+In this case it contains the {py:class}`crowsetta.Annotation`.

 ```{code-cell} ipython3
 print(annots[1])